Moonpig/tech-test-dotnet-backend/readme.md

 ## Questions

 Q1.
-What 'code smells' did you find in the existing implemention of part 1 & 2?
+What 'code smells' / anti-patterns did you find in the existing implemention of part 1 & 2?

 Q2.
 What further steps would you take to improve the solution given more time?